nbariletto/cbi_partitions_repo/index.md

 We test four specific clustering hypotheses at a significance level of $\alpha=0.1$, ensuring that the resulting set has at least 90% posterior coverage:

 1. **The true partition**;
-2. **The "collapsed" partition**, obtained merging the two leftmost ground-truth clusters;
+2. **The "collapsed" partition**, obtained by merging the two leftmost ground-truth clusters;
 3. **The one-cluster trivial partition**, testing whether full homogeneity among data points is supported by the posterior;
 4. **The 100-cluster trivial partition**, testing whether full heterogeneity among data points is supported by the posterior.